Zoya Siddiqui selected for 2018 KKAF residency

 Zoya was selected from sixty applicants to an open call published in late 2017.
 She will join Delfina Foundation's summer 2018 season where she will live alongside seven other residents, undertake artistic research, and engage with practitioners and institutions in London and beyond.

-Zoya graduated from Beaconhouse, Lahore in 2013 and has since exhibited in the US, India and Pakistan.
+Zoya graduated from Beaconhouse National University, Lahore in 2013 and has since exhibited in the US, India and Pakistan.
 She is currently a Fulbright scholar at the University of Pennsylvania.
-Zoya works with photography, video, installation and performance to explore distance and tension between states such as exterior/interior, insider/outsider, stranger-hood/intimacy, nearness/farness or public/private and how this may be bridged.

-Recent works have sought to understand stranger sociality within differing environments by creating performative gestures or exercises that could allow for more personal interactions, including between herself and others.
+Recent works have sought to understand stranger sociality within differing environments by creating performative gestures or exercises that could allow for more personal interactions.
 For Geology of a Home, a temporal work that was executed in an abandoned mill in Lancashire, Zoya worked with local people of Pakistani origins to acknowledge and reclaim their connection to the space.
-Other works have explored the notion that distanced consciousness is inherent within the present, stemming from her own temporary distance from home.
+Other works have explored the distanced consciousness inherent within current experiences of the world, mediated through the screen and other technologies; these shape our acts of looking from a distance.
 For Memoryscape II Zoya worked remotely with a drone operator to map/locate objects of memory around her home in Lahore.

 Zoya Siddiqui (Lahore, Pakistan) has a practice that explores the existing tensions between nearness and farness, insider and outsider, stranger-hood and intimacy, to understand different socio-historic contexts and specificities and to create new opportunities for engagement between people.
 Zoya's works involve installations, videos and photography, having as a common denominator performance, often related to gestures and exercises to allow more personal interactions or anchored in the use of her voice and body.
 In her latest work, Memoryspace II, in which drone footage of her home in Lahore is overlap by her voice speaking to its operator to locate and map her memory, Zoya has investigated the distanced consciousness inherent within current experiences and views of the world through maps, navigation, and city views.